 Wine tours visit the region’s acclaimed cellar doors, like the award-winning Catherine Vale Vineyard in Broke-Fordwich.
 Nearby is Ascella Organic Wines, the largest certified organic vineyard in the valley.
 Tim your visit to catch one of the town's special events.

 For a bird’s-eye view of the vineyards and UNESCO World Heritage wilderness, join Skydive Elderslie or Skydive Hunter Valley for thrilling tandem skydiving and an unforgettable experience.
 The aerial adventure takes off from Elderslie Airport, a light aircraft runway a short drive east of Singleton.

-Other adventures include horseriding with Chapman Valley Horse Riding in the enchanting Howes Valley surrounded by World Heritage national parks.
-Natural Adventures Australia offers guided bushwalking tours of the UNESCO wilderness, including the Barrington Tops north of Singleton.
+Other adventures include horse riding with Chapman Valley Horse Riding in the enchanting Howes Valley surrounded by World Heritage national parks.
+Natural Adventures Australia offers guided bushwalking tours, including the Barrington Tops north of Singleton.

 Getting to Singleton is easy.
 A little over two hours’ drive north from Sydney and an hour from Newcastle, trains from Sydney also stop in this rural getaway.
 Places to stay suit various budgets, from rural retreats to hotels, caravan parks and camping sites at Lake St Clair, about 30 minutes’ drive north.